EfeTarimmm/DSA210-PROJ/README.md

 This project utilizes the following tools for analysis and visualization:

 - **Python**: For data processing and statistical analysis
-- **Pandas**: For data structuring and manipulation
+- **Pandas**: For dataset manipulation and cleaning
-- **Matplotlib & Seaborn**: For creating visual representations (scatter plots, correlation heatmaps, trend analysis)
+- **Matplotlib & Seaborn**: For creating visualizations (histograms, scatterplots, violin plots, etc.)
-- **SciPy**: For hypothesis testing and statistical inference
+- **SciPy & Statsmodels**: For performing hypothesis tests and statistical inference

 ---

 ## Analysis Plan

 1. **Data Processing and Preparation**
+   - Clean and normalize datasets
-   - Load and clean datasets, handle missing values, and ensure consistency in variable definitions.
+   - Convert categorical values and handle missing entries

-2. **Exploratory Data Analysis**
+2. **Exploratory Data Analysis (EDA)**
-   - Use visualizations to explore patterns and relationships between socio-economic factors and depression rates.
+   - Use visualizations (violin plots, KDEs, heatmaps) to examine how depression varies by sleep, CGPA, and scholarship status
-   - Examples include:
-     - Correlation heatmap between economic factors and depression scores
-     - Distribution of depression rates across different education levels
-     - Income-based depression risk segmentation

 3. **Hypothesis Testing**
-   - Perform statistical tests to evaluate the strength of relationships between key variables.
-   - Assess whether economic and social conditions are reliable predictors of depression outcomes.
+   - Use t-tests, ANOVA, chi-square, and correlation to test for statistical significance of observed patterns

 4. **Findings and Insights**
-   - Summarize the key contributors to depression and discuss the potential implications.
+   - Summarize which variables—sleep, CGPA, financial aid, family history—most strongly relate to student depression

 ---

 ## Conclusion

-By the end of this project, I aim to answer:

-- Which socio-economic factors have the strongest influence on depression rates?
-- Do findings from different datasets support each other, reinforcing confidence in results?
-- How do income levels, education, and social networks interact with mental health outcomes?

-This study is not just about understanding depression—it’s about applying data science to uncover insights that can contribute to better-informed mental health discussions and interventions.
+This project uses hypothesis testing to uncover the most statistically supported predictors of depression among students.
+Sleep duration and family mental health history showed the strongest associations, while CGPA and scholarship status had weaker or non-significant effects.
+By combining multiple analytical methods and datasets, we gained a clearer view of student mental health and its contributing factors.

 ---

 ## AI Assistance Disclosure
-ChatGPT was used to improve language clarity.
+ChatGPT was used to revise earlier drafts and improve clarity in this updated README.